 Do I have to move out of the home?
 Should I not move out of the home?

-The court requires that the parties live separate and apart for at least thirty days prior to the final hearing.
-But until that time, you can stay if you wish.
+Until there is an agreement or court order concerning occupation of the marital home, neither spouse is required to leave.
 Sometimes moving out takes a significant amount of the emotion and stress out of the case because the opportunity for conflict decreases.
-If you do decide to move out, be sure to take all of the personal property that belongs to you at that time, you do not want to have to keep coming back and taking things, that only causes drama.
-Now, if you want the home to yourself and want the spouse to vacate, you can always file a motion for “beneficial use of the marital property” and ask the court to make an order saying you are the only one allowed to be in the home.
-Understand this, regardless of who lives in the home while the case is pending, it has no effect on who holds title to the home or who owns it.
-It will still be included in the division of property and each spouse is entitled to their equitable share of the home’s value.
+If you do decide to move out, try to take all of the personal property that belongs to you at that time.
+Now, if you want the home to yourself and want the spouse to vacate, you can always file a motion for “exclusive use of the marital property” and ask the court to make an order saying you are the only one allowed to be in the home.
+Orders for exclusive use are relatively rare, and are often used in matter where domestic violence is an issue.
+Regardless of who lives in the home while the case is pending, it has no effect on who holds title to the home or the parties’ marital interest in it.
+If it is marital property, it will still be included in the division of property and each spouse is entitled to their equitable share of the home’s value.
 Call our Worthington divorce lawyer for more info.

 This website provides general information about The Obenour Legal Group, LLC for the convenience of visitors to the website.
 The site and the content within it are not intended to establish and their use does not establish an attorney-client relationship between The Obenour Legal Group, LLC and any visitor.
 Information on the site is not legal advice.
 Do not send confidential information to any of our lawyers without first obtaining specific authorization.
 Statements on this website of prior results do not guarantee a similar outcome.